 Les Arcs links to La Plagne to form Paradiski – at 425km one of the biggest ski areas in the world.
 But you’d be hard pushed to get bored in Les Arcs anyway – the 200km ski area is vast and varied with high snow-sure slopes for good days, and lower wooded areas in poor weather.

-The resort is made up of several quite spread-out villages, with numerous apartment blocks and mall-style shopping.
+The resort is made up of several quite spread-out villages, all connected by a free-shuttle bus, as well as by the ski slopes, with numerous apartment blocks and mall-style shopping.
 Although nightlife is fairly quiet there are a number of bars, some with live music.

-But it’s all about the skiing.
-Look out for fun stuff like the new Mille 8, a late-opening, village-level fun area with toboggan run and short, obstacle-filled pistes.
-Meanwhile the Aguille Rouge is one of the longest runs (black/red) in the world at 7km, and there are a handful of ungroomed ‘Natur’ runs around.
+But in Les Arcs it’s all about the skiing.
+The Aguille Rouge is one of the longest runs (black/red) in the world at 7km, and there are a handful of ungroomed ‘Natur’ runs around.